Sammight/ionic2/README.md

 ## Testing in a Browser

 Use `ionic serve` to start a local development server for app dev and testing.
 This is useful for both desktop browser testing, and to test within a device browser which is connected to the same network.
 Additionally, this command starts LiveReload which is used to monitor changes in the file system.
 As soon as you save a file the browser is refreshed automatically.
-View [Using Sass](https://github.com/driftyco/ionic-cli/blob/master/README.md#using-sass) if you would also like to have `ionic serve` watch the project's Sass files.
+View, Using Sass, if you would also like to have `ionic serve` watch the project's Sass files.

 ```bash
 $ ionic serve [options]